-Panel: How Big Money is (Already) Playing Psychedelics
+Panel: Big Money In Psychedelics

 Kraig G. Fox is a seasoned advisor, investor and operator in the media industry.
 Over a 25-year career, Mr. Fox has been a founding member of some of the worlds leading media and entertainment companies and properties.